Current student, International student

 Although doing this research comes with its challenges (which are manageable), I enjoy doing it nonetheless... simply put, it is worth the money, my time and effort!

-Whether I decide to pursue a career within or outside of academia in the future, both my degrees in MSc International Relations and PhD Geography (Human and Social) from Loughborough University and the experiences I have gained over the years have equipped me with the necessary skill-set to thrive and excel.
+In the future, whether I decide to pursue a career within or outside of academia, both my degrees in MSc International Relations and PhD Geography (Human and Social) from Loughborough University and the experiences I have gained over the years have equipped me with the necessary skill-set to thrive and excel.

-It has always been a great pleasure for me to showcase the Loughborough student experience, especially from a personal perspective because I am proud of the numerous opportunities that the University has offered me, through which I have recorded great achievements – from the financial opportunities of full-tuition fees scholarships for master’s and PhD study, Ursula Lockley Travel grant for a trip to Germany, and the Doctoral College travel grant for an exchange programme at the University of Ibadan in Nigeria, through the many beautiful experiences of studying and engaging in extracurricular activities.
-Speaking of which, there are various opportunities to get involved and I am able to find my own kind of fun and social space.
+It has always been a great pleasure for me to showcase the Loughborough student experience, especially from a personal perspective because I am proud of the numerous opportunities that the University has offered me, through which I have recorded great achievements – from the financial opportunities of full-tuition fee scholarships for master’s and PhD study, Ursula Lockley Travel grant for a trip to Germany, and the Doctoral College travel grant for an exchange programme at the University of Ibadan in Nigeria, through to the many beautiful experiences of studying and engaging in extracurricular activities.
+Speaking of which, there are various opportunities to get involved and I can find my own kind of fun and social space.

 During my master’s degree, I was a member of my hall (John Phillips) committee, in the role of the Welfare and Diversity Representative.
 Currently as a PhD student, I’m the Vice Chair of the PhD Social and Support Network (PhDSSN), which offers a friendly and inclusive environment for PhD students to network with fellow PhD students and staff across schools and departments.